 At Blass Law, we will work hard for the best possible outcome for your case.
 Some of our past results for clients include:

 - Not guilty – DWI.
-After being pulled over for speeding, a driver failed field sobriety tests, refused a breath test and police got a warrant for a blood draw.
+After being pulled over for speeding, a driver failed field sobriety tests, refused a breath test, and police got a warrant for a blood draw.
 The blood results were more than two times the legal limit.
 His misdemeanor charges were dismissed in the middle of trial.

 Let us review your case today.
 A DWI attorney in Pasadena, TX, can help you find answers to your questions in addition to explaining what the Blass Law team can do for you.
-Call us today to get started.

 At Blass Law, we are available to answer your questions and help you understand your legal options.
+If you have been accused of driving while under the influence, our attorney can examine the details of your case and determine the best legal strategies to protect your future.